 Hiring a Houston White Collar Crimes Lawyer Today

 Most white collar crimes can be prosecuted at the state and federal level.
 If you are being investigated for a white-collar crime in Texas, you need a leading white collar crimes attorney that can handle both sets of charges.
 Houston white collar crime lawyer James Alston is a state and federal prosecutor who fights hard to defend the rights of his clients.
-He is well-respected throughout the Houston area for his tough but fair representation of his clients.
-Contact James Alston Law today for a consultation and to determine what options are available in your case.
+He is well-respected Houston criminal defense lawyer throughout the area for his tough but fair representation of his clients.
+Contact Alston Law today for a consultation and to determine what options are available in your case.